coala/projects/_projects/integrate-pyflakes-AST.md

   - Pyflakes
 ---
-flake8 has many plugins which are commonly used in the python development community. flake8 is a wrapper, similar to coala, that provides the python-enhanced AST to its plugins.
-Instead of coala using the flake8 wrapper, which adds another level of complexity and uncertainty with regards to configuration, coala would like to directly load the python-enhanced AST and invoke the flake8 plugins.
+flake8 has many plugins which are commonly used in the python development community. flake8 is a wrapper, similar to coala, that provides the AST to its plugins.
+Instead of coala using the flake8 wrapper, which adds another level of complexity and uncertainty with regards to configuration, coala would like to directly load the python-enhanced AST and invoke the plugins.

 This allows the coala and flake8 communities to cooperate on plugin development using a common plugin framework.